-For Unlimited, and qualified Advanced pilots (See 5.6.1), the 4-Minute Free Program may also be scheduled.
+For Unlimited, and qualified Advanced pilots (See 5.6.1), the Four Minute Freestyle program may also be scheduled.
 This flight program's results will not be included in the scores that determine final standings.
 It will be treated as a separate trophy flight.

-Category flight programs will be conducted in the following order: Known, Free or Unknown, and Unlimited 4-Minute Free (K,F,U,4 or K,U,F,4).
+Category flight programs will be conducted in the following order: Known, Free or Unknown, and Four Minute Freestyle (K,F,U,4 or K,U,F,4).